Seasonal Planning for Nepal Travel

 Where to Go in Spring

-In spring, the higher mountains that are home to the classic treks in Nepal offer stable weather.
+In spring, the higher mountains home to the classic treks in Nepal offer stable weather.
 This is a great time to cross high passes like Larkya La (on the Manaslu Circuit Trek), Kongma La (Three Passes Trek), Thorung La (Annapurna Circuit Trek), and trek to the high viewpoints of Nepal, such as Kala Pattar and Gokyo Ri in the Everest Region.
 If you want to avoid the crowds, choose an off-the-beaten-path trek.
 Kathmandu gets warmer, and its tourist center Thamel becomes a traveler's hotspot.
 Bardia National Park gets very hot and offers the best chance for tiger sightings.

 Tips for Visiting Nepal During Spring

-• On big treks, the temperatures vary widely from lower to higher elevations and between night and day.
+- On big treks, the temperatures vary widely from lower to higher elevations and between night and day.
 Bring layers.

-• To beat the crowds, choose a lesser-known trek, or visit in early or late Spring.
+- To beat the crowds, choose a lesser-known trek or visit in early or late spring.

 Learn More